pratham2530/matrix-game-solver/README.md

 Then, the column player is solved with the *same* LP applied to the **negated** transpose.
 The negation is needed since the column player is now the minimising player.

-For a minimising column player, the reverse of the above occurs.
+For a minimising row player, the reverse of the above occurs.

 ## Troubleshooting